Revisions Author: Holly Caretta-Weyer, MD, MHPE(c), Stanford University

-Order a CT head when appropriate.
-For trauma cases, you might consider using the Canadian CT Head Rules.
+- Order a CT head when appropriate.
+When there is a traumatic mechanism, you might consider using the Canadian CT Head Rules.

-Know the limitations of CT: small SAH’s or those with delayed presentation might be hard to spot on CT.
-Isodense
+- Know the limitations of CT: small SAH’s or those with delayed presentation might be hard to spot on CT.

 Some tenets apply to all patients with intracranial hemorrhage:

 - Assess and frequently reassess the ABCD’s

 - Control ICP, which often requires lowering the systemic blood pressure to a target systolic blood pressure less than 140 mm Hg

 - Prevent seizure: prophylaxis may be necessary depending on the type and extent of bleeding

 - Monitoring/lowering blood pressure in consultation with Neurosurgery

 - Elevating the head of the bead to 30 degrees